turnkeylinux-apps/mysql/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

+- Web Control Panel
-- `PHPMyAdmin`_ administration frontend for MySQL (listening on port 443 - uses SSL).
+- `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
 - MySQL webmin module.
 - MySQL is configured to listen on port 3306 TCP on all interfaces by default.